kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

   name: addons-cfg-sample
 spec:
   repositories:
-    # Use Git HTTPS protocol with a path to index.yaml
+    # Git HTTPS protocol with a path to index.yaml
     - url: "git::https://github.com/kyma-project/addons.git//addons/index.yaml"
-    # Use Git HTTPS protocol with a path to index.yaml and branch/tag version
+    # Git HTTPS protocol with a path to index.yaml of a specified version
     - url: "git::https://github.com/kyma-project/addons.git//addons/index.yaml?ref=1.2.0"
-    # Use unprefixed github.com URLs.
-They are automatically interpreted as Git repository sources.
+    # github.com URL with no prefix.
+It is automatically interpreted as Git repository source.
-    - url: "github.com/kyma-project/addons//addons/index.yaml?ref=1.2.0"
+    - url: "github.com/kyma-project/addons//addons/index.yaml"
+    # bitbucket.org URL with no prefix.
+It is automatically interpreted as Git repository source.
     - url: "bitbucket.org/kyma-project/addons//addons/index.yaml"
 ```

->**NOTE:** For now, SSH protocol is not supported.
+>**NOTE:** For now, the SSH protocol is not supported.

   </details>
 </div>